HenrikMoe/Service-Infrastructure/README.md

 - **AI Generated OS**
   - **Eliminate Zero-Day Package Vulnerabilities:** Use AI training data from well-known operating systems such as Nix, Guix, Arch Linux, Gentoo, and BSD, along with specific data on zero-day vulnerabilities.
 Train AI to recognize and counteract package attribute combination attack vectors inherit to the OS as they emerge.
      - **Standard:** GFD, Develop and maintain an operating system that is inherently resistant to sabotage, providing a system with perfect information security for the future.

+- **Material Architecture Proposal Engines**
+  - **Langrnagian Astral Domain Projection:** Project matter as frequencies of energy from the 5D totality source into 4 and 3D multi-purpose vehicles.
+    - **Standard:** GFD Vehicle Projection Program

 - **Stack Blinding Code Removal**
   - **Remove Malicious Interfaces:** Removes malicious sub-package parameter stack execution combination interfaces from build packages.
 Backlogs attack vectors to test and debug environment provider partners.